babel/website/_posts/2017-09-05-planning-for-7.0.md

 ### Stage 3: Dynamic Import (from Stage 2)

 > `babel-plugin-syntax-dynamic-import`: You only need to parse the syntax since tools like Webpack can handle the transformation in place of Babel.
-> There is also a plugin for node: https://github.com/airbnb/babel-plugin-dynamic-import-node
+> There is also a [plugin for Node](https://github.com/airbnb/babel-plugin-dynamic-import-node)

 Input